Get an experienced writer start working

 There are many other strategies which will later be discussed in the study.

 The methodology chapter will include the data collection techniques that will carry out to collect the relevant data.
-In this type of research which is based on case studies, the methodology will include the summary of literature and the case studies that will be explained in the research.
-Primary research may not be conducted, as this moment that researcher feels that sufficient secondary data is readily available to address the research questions
+In this type of research based on case studies, the methodology will consist of a summary of the literature and the case studies that will be explained in the research.
+Primary research may not be conducted as, at this moment, the researcher feels that sufficient secondary data is readily available to address the research questions.

-Findings and analysis chapter will present the major findings and results of the study.
+The findings and analysis chapter will present the significant findings and results of the study.
 They will be achieved through extensive literature review and review of case studies in this field.
-It is expected that that research findings will justify the objectives set earlier for the study.
-There might be a chance that the result will vary a little from the research objectives due to different circumstances in which the researches were carried out.
-However the aim of the research is to relate the results with research hypothesis and objectives.
+It is expected that research findings will justify the objectives set earlier for the study.
+There might be a chance that the result will vary a little from the research objectives due to the different circumstances in which the research was carried out.
+However, the aim of the research is to relate the results with the research hypothesis and objectives.

 Following the finding and analysis chapter will be the Discussion and Conclusion chapter.
 This chapter will include the researcher’s views on the study’s findings and results.
-All the discussion will be done in the light of previous researches and references will be provided to support the research’s findings.
-In the end a brief conclusion will be presented that will summarize the whole research.
-This chapter will definitely clear the outline of relationship between productivity and Minimum National Wages.
+All the discussion will be done in the light of previous researches, and references will be provided to support the research’s findings.
+In the end, a brief conclusion will be presented to summarise the research.
+This chapter will clearly outline the relationship between productivity and Minimum National Wages.

 Aslam, N., 2003.
 Level of Real Wages and Labour Productivity in the.
 The Pakistan Development Review, XXII(4), pp.284-87.